foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

-* YAML 1.2 is out there since 2009 and uses only `true` and `false` for booleans.
-It excludes a lot of possible edge-case problems.
+* YAML 1.2 is out there since 2009 and uses only `true` and `false` for booleans which excludes a lot of possible edge-case problems.
 It makes no sense to allow YAML 1.1 anymore.
-* The short extension has to be used due being consistent within the Ansible eco-system, even though [yaml.org](https://yaml.org/faq.html) recommends `.yaml`.
+* The `.yml` extension must be used for consistency.
+It is predominant in the Ansible eco-system extension, even though [yaml.org](https://yaml.org/faq.html) recommends `.yaml`.
 * Comments at the very beginning of a file makes it to quickly find out the purpose/usage of a script, either by opening the file or using the `head` command.
 * A new line at the end of a file is common Unix best practice as it avoids any terminal prompt misalignment when printing files to e.g STDOUT.

 ## Spacing